...

 Ⓒ てんしのけーき

 Opened in 2012, the shop aims to make cakes with minimum use of additives, preservatives, and artificial colorings.
-On top of that, instead of white sugar, sugar beets are used.
+On top of that, white sugar is replaced with sugar beets.

-The cakes there utilize the original taste of the ingredients to ensure that they still taste as good as those made with many artificial ingredients and white sugar.
+The cakes there use the original flavors of the ingredients to ensure they still taste as good as those made with many artificial ingredients and white sugar.

 Whilst cakes are normally categorized as junk food, what you get from Tenshin no Cake deserves a different category.
 These cakes are suitable for toddlers and/or young children!

-Tip: If you are vegan, please check with the staff to see which biscuits on the shelf do not contain eggs and dairy.
+Tip: If you are vegan, please check with the staff which biscuits on the shelf do not contain eggs or dairy.
 You can try out their soy milk whipped cream as well!
 Also, if you order in advance, they should be able to make an egg, dairy, and wheat-free cake.
-However, the cake must be a minimum size of 15 cm.
+However, the cake must be at least 15 cm in diameter.
 To enquire, please email them at [email protected].

 Ⓒ てんしのけーき